 Don’t put your greenhouse directly under trees.
 They’ll cast shade, which encourages green algae to build up, blocking even more light, while falling branches and leaves can cause damage and block guttering.
 Honeydew from insects on the foliage of trees can make the glass or plastic sticky and dirty.
 Tree roots can also upset the foundations and make planting directly into the beds inside tricky.

-As you’ll be visiting your greenhouse or polytunnel regularly, particularly during the summer, make sure it’s easy to get to and as near to the house as possible.
-Whether your visits are for damping down, daily watering, opening and shutting doors and vents, or just nipping in to pick a few tomatoes for your lunch, you want it to be close at hand.
+As you’ll be visiting your greenhouse regularly, particularly during the summer, make sure it’s easy to get to and as near to the house as possible.
+Whether your visits are for damping down, daily watering, opening and shutting doors and vents, or just nipping in to pick a few tomatoes for your lunch, you’ll want it to be close at hand.

 If you want to grow crops all year round, it’s best to line up the ridge of the structure to run east-west, as this will maximise light during the winter.
 It will also help it to heat up more quickly after cold nights.
 If you only intend to grow summer crops, aligning the ridge north-south is preferable as it gives an equal amount of sun to each side and helps to reduce overheating on the hottest days.

-Ensure there is at least 1m of space all around your structure.
+Ensure there’s at least 1m of space all around your structure.
 Not only does this make putting it up easier, but it’s useful when panes or covers need replacing, and when cleaning or simply walking past.
 Leaving this space will also mean that fences and other structures aren’t close enough to cast shade or hinder ventilation.
-With polytunnels, always allow plenty of space at the front too, as opening the door is usually the only way to ventilate it – and good air circulation inside is vital.

-If you’re planning on growing in the beds inside your structure, choose a spot with decent soil, if you can, as you’ll be asking a lot from it.
-Poor soil can be improved by digging in organic matter, and raised beds are a good option, particularly in a polytunnel.
+If you’re planning on planing directly in the beds inside your structure, choose a spot with decent soil, if you can, as you’ll be asking a lot from it.
+Poor soil can be improved by digging in organic matter, and raised beds an be a good option.
 Try to avoid stony or rocky ground, as it can make the construction process problematic.

 Essential kit for your greenhouse

-Once you’ve put up your greenhouse, there are some key things you’ll need – read more about the essential kit for a greenhouse.
+Once you’ve put up your greenhouse, there are some key things you’ll need.
+Find out more, in our guide to essential kit for a greenhouse.